Iranildot/chipignite-counter-test/README.md

 # 🔧 ChipIgnite Counter Test Guide

 This guide provides step-by-step instructions for testing your **Caravel ChipIgnite** chip using a simple counter module.
-Images and procedures are based on official Efabless documentation.
+Images and procedures are based on official Efabless and RISC-V Collaboration documentations.

 ---